SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 </p>

 Finally, Fig 10. presents the DC transfer curves of the designed mixer.
 The mixer lacks linearity especially for higher voltage levels of RF signal, this is evident from the unevenly spaced transfer curves which bunch up for higher RF voltage.

+## Netlist

+The netlist for mixer and mixer testbench can be found here.

 ## Performance Comparison